 - The Committee will have due regard to the law on disability discrimination and child protection

 Composition etc -

 - The Committee shall consist of at least 10% of the Club's Membership.

 - The diverse make-up of the Committee should represent where possible the make-up of the Club.

-- The Committee members may co-opt club members to serve until the end of the next AGM.
+- The Committee members may co-opt club members as Officers to serve until the end of the next AGM.

 - Any Committee member may be re-elected or re-co-opted without limit.

 - A Committee member ceases to be such if he or she ceases to be a member of the Club, resigns by written notice, or is removed by the Committee for good cause after the Member concerned has been given the chance of putting his/her case to the Committee with an appeal to the Club members, or is removed by club members at a general meeting.
 The Committee shall fairly decide time limits and formalities for these steps.

 - Whenever a Committee member has a personal interest in a matter to be discussed, he/she must declare it, withdraw from that part of the meeting (unless asked to stay), not be counted in the quorum for that agenda item and withdraw during the vote and have no vote on the matter concerned.

 The Committee may decide its own way of operating.
 Unless it otherwise resolves the following rules apply: